 Our timing couldn’t have been better for our visit to Hoi An.
 Unknowingly, we were in town over the full moon and got to experience the Hoi An Full Moon Lantern Festival.
 We hadn’t heard about the festival before we arrived in Vietnam, in fact it seems that the Hoi An Lantern Festival is very much unknown in comparison to some of the other lantern and light festivals that happen around Southeast Asia.

 We were visiting Hoi An with my family, over New Years Eve last year.
-Initially, we actually thought the festival was the celebrate the New Year, but as we chatted to some of the locals we realized we were actually visiting over the full moon and this festival takes place every month in Hoi An.
+Initially, we actually thought the festival was the celebrate the New Year, but as we chatted to some of the locals we realised we were actually visiting over the full moon and this festival takes place every month in Hoi An.

 Haven’t heard about the festival before either?
 Here’s everything you need to know about it!